bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.5.2 (2019-11-14) =
+* Fix style problem on list of all sites for admin bar.
+* Change enqueue of styles and script to default variants.

 = 1.5.1 (2019-02-25) =
 * Remove feature 'Networkmenu is now scrollable'.